fork-commit-merge/fork-commit-merge/README.md

 ![Sponsor](/assets/images/sponsor.png)

 Your sponsorship will help me to keep this project alive and to continue developing it further.
-You will also get your name and/or logo listed in our website at [forkcommitmerge.io](https://forkcommitmerge.io) as well as in this repository.
+You will also get your name and/or logo listed in our website at [forkcommitmerge.vercel.app](https://forkcommitmerge.vercel.app) as well as in this repository.

-You can also support me by buying me a coffee at [buymeacoffee.com/nikohoffren](https://www.buymeacoffee.com/nikohoffren) or clicking the "Buy me a coffee" button at the header of our [website](https://forkcommitmerge.io).
+You can also support me by buying me a coffee at [buymeacoffee.com/nikohoffren](https://www.buymeacoffee.com/nikohoffren) or clicking the "Buy me a coffee" button at the header of our [website](https://forkcommitmerge.vercel.app).

-![line]

-## Leaderboard

-You can find the leaderboard of the Top 20 contributors in our website at [https://forkcommitmerge.io/leaderboard](https://forkcommitmerge.io/leaderboard).
-You can also find all of your own contributions to this project in the [Dashboard](https://forkcommitmerge.io/dashboard) of our website when you log in.

 ![line]